 Energy Delivery Point: The point of interconnection between the Facility and the 500 kV transmission system of Florida Power and Light (FP&L).

-Gas Delivery Point: The point of interconnection between the Facility and the natural gas pipeline lateral that is interconnected with the Florida Gas Transmission pipeline system, south of Compressor station twenty (20), in St. Lucie County, Florida.
-Buyer is responsible for all gas purchases, nominations, imbalances, transportation and penalties.
+Gas Delivery Point: The point of interconnection between the Facility and the natural gas pipeline lateral that is interconnected with the Florida Gas Transmission (“FGT”) pipeline system, south of Compressor station twenty (20), in St. Lucie County, Florida, Seller shall be responsible for capital and other costs associated with interconnecting to FGT at the Gas Delivery Point..

-Guaranteed Capacity: ___ MW (95% x Unit Nameplate Capacity)
+Guaranteed Capacity: ___ MW (95% x Unit Nameplate Capacity) [Fred – what is this number.
+See Kay – she has the turbine contracts.

-Maximum Energy: MWh (95% x ___ MW x 3500 hours per year) of unit contingent energy
+Maximum Energy: MWh (95% x ___ MW x 3500 hours per year)

 Monthly Capacity Charge: At the end of each month, Buyer shall pay Seller a Monthly Capacity Charge as stated below.